matus-chochlik/oglplus/README.rst

  # open the generated MSVC solution in the _build directory
  # or use some variant of make if available

+ # On platforms with python
+ $> python configure.py --build

 For the busy:
 -------------